pwitiw/eng-thesis-webapp/src/main/client/bower_components/iron-validatable-behavior/README.md

 ##Polymer.IronValidatableBehavior

-`Use Polymer.IronValidatableBehavior` to implement an element that validates person input.
+`Use Polymer.IronValidatableBehavior` to implement an element that validates user input.
 Use the related `Polymer.IronValidatorBehavior` to add custom validation logic to an iron-input.

-By default, an `<iron-form>` element validates its fields when the person presses the submit button.
+By default, an `<iron-form>` element validates its fields when the user presses the submit button.
 To validate a form imperatively, call the form's `validate()` method, which in turn will call `validate()` on all its children.
 By using `Polymer.IronValidatableBehavior`, your custom element will get a public `validate()`, which